 I’ve been working with bereaved multiple birth families for many years now and the focus of that support has been about the babies and children.
-However, two other areas have emerged in the past couple of years, the grief of survivors of a multiple birth situation (see support articles on this Site) and more recently, when a multiple birth parent dies.
-While any pregnancy can present with difficulties for the mother, multiple birth pregnancies can present with additional risks (see my article Possible Risks to the Mother of a Multiple Birth Pregnancy on this Site).
+However, two other areas have emerged in the past couple of years: the grief of survivors of a multiple birth situation and, more recently, when a multiple birth parent dies.
+While any pregnancy can present with difficulties for the mother, multiple birth pregnancies can present with additional risks (see my article Possible Risks to the Mother of a Multiple Birth Pregnancy on this site).

 The birth of a child is initially disruptive to all families as they (the parents and baby) must achieve a balance and routine.
 Add twins or triplets (or more) to the situation and both balance and a routine take longer to work out as each family member is in a steep learning curve.
 Add the loss of a parent and the situation takes one’s breath away!

 The surviving parent, whether Mom or Dad, has to attend to the needs of two or more newborns, make funeral arrangements for their beloved spouse, perhaps attend to other children in the family, maybe deal with work outside the home, deal with their spouse’s grieving parents and make some room to grieve the loss of their partner.
 Talk about trying to find balance!

 Some thoughts come to mind when Mom dies as a result of her multiple birth pregnancy…

 - When a planned pregnancy has gone terribly wrong and Mom has died while the children have survived, the initial feelings are of numbness, shock, denial, “this can’t be happening”, “what am I (‘we’) going to do?
 How will we cope?” are normal.
 One can expect a roller coaster of emotions.
 In addition, it is going to be difficult to push aside grief feelings in order to take care of twins or more.